Got questions?

 What is the student dorm like?

 Our 40-person dormitory, Toad Hall, is a two-story building with sleeping rooms and eight individual bathrooms (four per floor, each with a shower).
 Most students will have a roommate or two.
-There are three bathrooms on each floor, each with a shower.
 The rooms are clean and simple, with just enough room for your essential stuff.
 There is no additional storage on campus.
 Check out the photos on the Media page.

 Is public transportation available?